 In critical supply chains, corporate due diligence is a particular challenge.
 This is due to the complex tracing of raw material sources to ensure the necessary transparency.
-That is why we buy the lithium and cobalt for the BMW iX2 xDrive30 directly from the producers.
-These are key components that we make available to suppliers.
+That is why, for example, we have been actively involved in the Aluminium Stewardship Initiative since 2012 in the development and implementation of a certification standard to minimise the risk of negative environmental impacts and possible human rights violations in the extraction of aluminium.
+Since 2019, we have had the BMW light metal foundry in Landshut certified according to this Chain of Custody Standard.
 In this way, the origin and extraction methods of the raw materials are fully traced.
+Environmental and social standards become more transparent.